 - The Waffle House command and control center in Norcross, Georgia monitors incoming storms that might cause trouble.
 Self-admitted “weather junkies,” the company uses tools such as HURRTRAK software to get up-to-the-minute updates on where a storm might turn and which stores it might impact.

-- The organization has mobile command centers in custom RVs, which have satellite phone and internet links that can support stores when communications infrastructure is damaged.
+- The organization has mobile command centers in custom RVs, which have a satellite phone and internet link that can support stores when communications infrastructure is damaged.

 - Every executive in the organization is trained on how to run a restaurant on the front lines so they can be dispatched to help when disaster strikes.